Skip to main page content

 1. A Research Ethics Board member is in conflict of interest when:

-1. her/his own research projects are under review by the REB, or any project with which she/he has an association is under review;
+1. their own research projects are under review by the REB, or any project with which she/he has an association is under review;

 2. the member has financial, business or close personal links with a research protocol under review or has had a strong conflict or disagreement with the researchers in the past.